 The Trucking Industry

-The next industries to be disrupted will involve trucks.
+The next industry to be disrupted will involve trucks.
 Probably starting with local delivery trucks and then moving to over-the-road semis.
 That is another 4 million or more people that will lose their jobs to this technology.
-Will be ready for this?
+Will you be ready for this?

 Be thinking about how your organization will be or could be disrupted by the SELF DRIVE Act so you will not be caught unaware.